Home » Tackle You Need » Tackle You Need – Surf Cod

 Tackle You Need

-Tackle To Need – Surf Cod
+Tackle You Need – Surf Cod

 Catching cod from the surf is exhilarating, often undertaken in the most brutal of weather conditions.
 It’s the big winds and big seas whipped up by major depressions coming in from the Atlantic that entice the winter cod into feed.
 To combat these natural elements, tackle needs to be strong, yet still capable of casting to good distance, and dragging fish, when necessary, through big weed filled surfs.